-We were delighted to see Facebook’s newly released feature update allowing profile pages (with friends) to convert to business pages (with fans).
-The story of a business creating a profile, accumulating a large following of friends, and getting stuck in a pickle once they realized they needed to update to a Facebook business page is all too common.
+The story of a business creating a Profile, accumulating a large following of friends, and getting stuck once they realized they needed to update to a Facebook business page is all too common.
+Now it is easier to manage with a migration.

 Here are the easy steps to migrate a Facebook profile to Facebook page: